gpoore/minted/python/README.md

   - `file_path_analysis: "resolve" | "string" = "resolve"`:  This specifies
     how `latexminted` determines whether files are readable and writable.
-    Relative files paths are always treated as being relative to the current TeX working directory.
+    Relative file paths are always treated as being relative to the current TeX working directory.

     With `resolve`, any symlinks in file paths are resolved with the file